The SUDC application is currently closed.

 man standing on mountain in the morning

-Please be advised that completing the certificate program does not guarantee students will be become licensed.
-However, the certificate of proficiency students earn in the program meets the educational requirements for licensure as a SUDC in Utah.
-For other states, please consult the UVU Professional Licensure page or contact the appropriate licensing body.
-Licensure is determined on a case-by-case basis by the state.
+Please be advised that completing UVU's certificate program does not guarantee students will become licensed.
+However, the certificate of proficiency students earn in the program does meet the educational requirements for licensure as a Substance Use Disorder Counselor in the state of Utah.
+For other states, please reach out to the relevant licensing authority in the state you are interested in.
+Licensure is determined on a case-by-case basis in each state.

-For more information on licensure requirements, please consult the Utah Division of Professional Licensing.
+For more information on Utah licensure requirements, please consult the Utah Division of Professional Licensing.

 Program Learning Outcomes

-• Professional Knowledge of Substance Abuse Students will be able to identify behaviors and problems related to substance use.
+• Professional Knowledge of Substance Use Disorders.
+Students will be able to identify behaviors and problems related to substance use.

 SUDC Application Information